 If your dog isn’t acting like himself, chances are he isn’t feeling well.
 Make an appointment with your veterinarian as soon as possible.
 Your vet will be able to determine the cause of the pain and the medical problem.

+While waiting for your appointment, keep your pup as calm as possible.
 Once your vet determines the cause of the pain, your dog will be able to start the road to recovery.

 Story contributed by animal writer, Lauren Lee.